dotnet/iot/src/devices/Vcnl4040/README.md

 |320|0.025|1638.3|
 |640|0.0125|819.1|

+The ambient light sensor can be turned off to reduce power consumption of the chip.

 For details refer to the official datasheet.

-## Proximity sensor configuration
+## Proximity sensor
-Furthermore, aside from adjusting light sensitivity, you can modify the current and duty cycle of the IR LED responsible for proximity detection, allowing you to fine-tune the sensitivity of proximity measurements to better suit your requirements.
+Current and duty ratio of the IR LED responsible for proximity detection can be configured, allowing you to adjust the sensitivity of proximity measurements.
+The higher the duty ratio, the faster the response time achieved with higher power consumption.

+The proximity sensor can be turned off to reduce power consumption of the chip.

 ## Interrupt configuration
 An interrrupt event can be triggered when the detected illuminance goes above or below a configured threshold.